 A big selling point of Disney+ was its promise of original series.
-And, like a kid on Christmas day (in this case, November 12th), I ripped open the premium wrapping of the biggest package under the tree to uncover The Imagineering Story.
+And, like a kid on Christmas day (in this case, November 12th), I ripped open the premium wrapping of the biggest package under the tree to uncover The Imagineering Story; which, by the way, is absolutely mandatory watching if you're even the slightest Disney Parks fan and, if you're reading this post, you probably are.

 It was glorious.
 It was everything I could have ever asked for in an original series.
 I played with some other gifts that Uncle Bobby (aka Bob Iger) gave us but always came back to that perennial favorite: The Imagineering Story; re-playing it time and time again, never letting it sit long enough on the shelf to let the dust settle.
 It's a culmination of much of the knowledge I've gained through hundreds of YouTube videos and Google searches spanning many weekends and countless hours and presented in only the way Disney could.